 Seafood in Croatia is so fresh and exquisite that you must try it!
 I am really not a huge oyster fan, but Croatia changed my mind for sure.
 They were so yummy, fresh, and simple.
 I didn’t get the chance to visit Ston, this is where most people say the absolute best Oysters come from.
 When I go back to Croatia, I think I will book a tour of one of the oldest oyster farms in that area to see exactly what makes these ones the best.

 This is a dish that you can find throughout Dubrovnik.
 The title on some menus is misleading, calling it Mac and Cheese, which it really is not even similar to, except for that fact that they are both pasta dishes.
 The dish normally uses a macaroni noodle, and the sauce is like a meaty marinara, but definitely a different flavor.
 You can find this dish being served year-round, but especially around the day of the patron saint of Dubrovnik, St. Blaise.
-Give it a try when you are in Dubrovnik!
+Give this Croatian Food Guide highlight a try when you are in Dubrovnik!

 On the island of Korčula, there were a lot of restaurants that had grilled squid as an option.
 While I saw it in other parts of Croatia, it was definitely more popular on Korčula.
 Luckily my friend Kyra ordered it and thank goodness she did!
 It was a great dish.
 After talking to some people from Croatia they told me that Korčula actually had the best BBQ squid, so Kyra ordered at the right time on the trip.
 Normally the dish is served with some potatoes and grilled squash.
 Worth a try when visiting Korčula.